-We make this black bean recipe multiple times a month.
+We make black beans multiple times a month.
 My kids absolutely love it.
 We pack it for school lunch all the time and we frequently use it as part of dinner.
 This is also a very easy recipe to make at volume and freeze portions of it for the weeks to come.
 It's delicious, we all love it and I am not sure how I would have gotten through the last few years making daycare lunches every day without it.

 - Onion, bell pepper, and garlic- you know dinner is off to a good start when you smell sauteed onions and garlic.

-- The herds and spices- the simple combinations of Oregon, cumin, and cayenne pepper bring flavor to the beans.
+- The herds and spices- the simple combinations of oregon, cumin, and cayenne pepper bring flavor to the beans.

 - Vinegar- a tablespoon of vinegar brings a little acid that balances the earthiness of the beans.
 If you don't have white apple cider vinegar or rice vinegar will work too- I just use whatever is closest to me 🙂